-In this post, you continue to learn Friulian through the Bible; you will study the entirety of the seventh chapter of the book of Genesis, where the subject continues with il diluvi (flood) and l’arcje di Noè (Noah’s ark).
+You will now examine the entirety of the seventh chapter of the book of Genesis in its Friulian version, where the subject continues with il diluvi (flood) and l’arcje di Noè (Noah’s ark).

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).

 In the verse, you encounter the second-person singular imperative form of the verb jentrâ:

 enter the ark

 tu e la tô famee